ddev/ddev-contrib/recipes/git-hooks/pre-commit-drupal-phpcs/README.md

 Paste the files wherever you want, but change the paths on lines 5 and 7 in `pre-commit` file. **Don't forget to make the hook executable!**

+## Usage

+Once installed the hook will run on `pre-commit`, checking files to be commited.
+You can add `.phpcs_ignore` file with instructions for which files to ignore.

 ## Modifying for non-Drupal use

 This hook is having Drupal in mind but it can be easily changed to any system.